How can relationship building help you organically grow your business?

 Speaker1: [00:11:02] We’re able to take a lot of information and regurgitate it in a user friendly way.
 That’s how I would describe because I remember following some of your WordPress tutorials back in the day, like before I could really hire people to do anything, to change anything.
 And they were very straightforward.

-Speaker1: [00:11:49] The majority of your income for a long time because I used to read, I still really.
+Speaker1: [00:11:43] So you did get started pretty early with digital products, but the majority of your income for a long time because I used to read, I still really.
 Reports they’re great, by the way, we’ll link to them because, I mean, I think people love income reports and you do a monthly still, right?
 Yeah, yeah, you do a monthly for years.
 So I’ve read them for so long that I remember still a majority of your income was coming from being a service provider, having clients and not the digital product side.
 So I’d love to understand why.
 Why did you rely on clients for as long as you did versus moving more into pushing your digital products?

 Speaker2: [00:13:28] And I was like, you’re right.

-Speaker3: [00:13:30] So I went on a mission to fix my broken processes and figure out the boundaries and learn how to stand up for myself and learn how to tell the client what I was going to do for them instead of letting them tell me what they wanted me to
+Speaker2: [00:13:30] So I went on a mission to fix my broken processes and figure out the boundaries and learn how to stand up for myself and learn how to tell the client what I was going to do for them instead of letting them tell me what they wanted me to do for them.
+So I flipped the whole power balance on it and became a consultant instead of a pixel pusher, which is what I was being before I was the order taking pixel pusher.
+So now I’m like, oh no, I’m the expert consultant and my prices are going up.
+They still were not anywhere where they needed to be, but it felt so scary for me.

-Speaker3: [00:14:01] And this is how this is going to roll.
+Speaker2: [00:14:01] And this is how this is going to roll.
 And then for I mean, I still struggled, I still struggled with keeping clients on track and everything, but I refined and refined and refined.
-And then when I quit my day job,
+And then when I quit my day job, I knew, like, ok, I’ve got these big chunks of money coming in here.
+But then I’ve got like the affiliate revenue coming in over here.
+And those two things made up my business when I quit my day job.

 Speaker1: [00:14:26] And when did you quit your day job?